Vincent Motorcycles: Phil Vincent

-In 1928 the first Vincent-HRD motorcycle used a JAP single-cylinder engine in a Vincent-designed cantilever frame.
+In 1928 the first Vincent-HRD motorcycle used a J.A.P. single-cylinder engine in a Vincent-designed cantilever frame.
 The earliest known example extant exists in Canberra, Australia.
 Some early bikes used Rudge-Python engines.
 But after a disastrous 1934 Isle of Man TT, with engine problems and all three entries failing to finish, Phil Vincent and Phil Irving decided to build their own engines.